genesiscommunitysuccess/docs/how-to-contribute.md

 ### 2. Create a new branch off master

 - Create a new branch off master, please use the following format: **EDIT-ddmmyy**
-- if someone is alread using this branch, please add A,B, etc ar the end until ou find a unit branch.
+- if someone is already using this branch, please add A,B, etc at the end until you find a unit branch.
 Example:

     **EDIT-010323A**, **EDIT-010323B**, **EDIT-280223**, ...

 ### 3. Make your changes

-Now that you have your branch locally, you can make your changes. **Remember** to change all versions of the docs, in case your changes appears in older vertions.
+Now that you have your branch locally, you can make your changes. **Remember** to change all versions of the docs, in case your changes appears in older versions.

-**Tip**: you can easily search all the erros across all versions using the search tool of your preferred code editor.
+**Tip**: you can easily search all the errors across all versions using the search tool of your preferred code editor.

 ### 4. Build, Run and Check